nerissavu/ML_drug_discovery/README.md

 Machine learning system for predicting drug delivery properties using molecular descriptors.

+## Author
+**Author**: Nerissa Vu
+**Email**: vuthunga2002@gmail.com
+Chemical Engineering Student, Department of Chemical Engineering, Bucknell University

+## Course Information
+**Course**: Data Science for Chemical Engineering
+**Course Code**: CHEME 472
+**Instructor**: Prof. Jude Okolie
+**Quarter**: Fall 2024
+**Project Type**: Individual ML Project

+## Acknowledgments
+This work builds upon the Therapeutic Data Commons (TDC) dataset and methodology.

+Special thanks to:
+- The TDC team for providing the comprehensive drug discovery datasets
+- The ChemE Data Science teaching team for their guidance
+- The open-source community behind RDKit and other tools used in this project

 ## App Usage - Installation

 Follow these steps to get [Your Project Name] up and running on your local machine: